Copaganda: Purpose

 The goals of [the Department] are to maintain public support ... by keeping the avenues of communication among the department, news media and citizenry open.
 The objectives ... are to utilize the media when attempting to stimulate public interest in departmental programs involving the community [and to] promote a feeling of teamwork between the police and media (#3800).
 [Officers shall] assume a pro-active approach in contacting the news media with information about the Department that might not otherwise come to their attention, but is newsworthy (#302.3).

-Ronnie Boyd describes the role of copaganda as an attempt to divert the public's attention from racism and racist policing in America: "stories of Black folx being shot, murdered, sexually assaulted, and harassed by the police have flooded the airwaves since Black folx started building power to draw public attention.
-Since then, police departments across the country have worked hard to redirect our attention.
-One of their strategies is 'copaganda.'"
 Copaganda media has been shown in a study to reinforce racist misconceptions.